imfug/delivery-schema/documentation/specification.md

 ##### MatchType

-The MatchType element defines the matching algorithm to be used to values available in a list.
+The MatchType element defines the matching algorithm to be used to match values available in a list.
 The following values are allowed

 |Value|Meaning|
 |-----|-------|
 |exclusive | one and only one value must be present|
 |inclusive | one or more values may be present|

+For example, when using the MatchType with the ApplicationIdentification items in the ApplicationIdentificationList element, the following behavior is expected:

+MatchType is exclusive: among the values present in the list, only one of them can be present in the CPL.
+The CPL is expected to carry one and only one instance of ApplicationIdentification.

+MatchType is inclusive: one or more of the values listed can be present in the CPL.
+The CPL is expected to carry one or more instances of ApplicationIdentification.

 ##### ValueList